Metal Buildings vs Wood Buildings: Which is Better for Your Project?

 Experience the #1 Metal Construction Tradeshow from METALCON

 Choosing between wood and metal isn’t just a material decision — it’s a strategic one.
-At METALCON 2025, scheduled October 21 – 23 at the Las Vegas Convention Center, you’ll gain the insights and tools to make smarter, more resilient choices for your projects.
-From expert-led education like Kent Childers’ session to a robust exhibit hall, hands-on training, and networking opportunities, METALCON is where industry professionals learn how to build stronger, smarter, and better.
+At METALCON 2026, scheduled October 7-9 at the Orange County Convention Center in Orlando, Florida, you’ll gain the insights and tools to make smarter, more resilient choices for your projects.
+From expert-led education to a robust exhibit hall, hands-on training, and networking opportunities, METALCON is where industry professionals learn how to build stronger, smarter, and better.

 If you’ve ever wondered whether wood or metal is the better fit for your projects, attending METALCON will give you the knowledge — and confidence — to decide.